 We passed many animals, such as cows and alpacas, and were greeted by a loud hee-hawing donkey, which was very comical.
 The dogs accompanied us the whole tour, and cooled off whenever they could find water.

-Connection With Nature
+Bonding With Nature In Ecuador

 After about an hour, I could really feel that Pirata (the horse) and I were really on the same page.
 We built a bond and it was easier to control the horse.
 Sometimes we went into trot or gallop.
 After three hours of riding through the Andes countryside, it only felt like an hour had passed.
 You don’t notice time when you are just silently riding through the beauty of nature.